What are burns?

 Third-degree (full thickness) burns.
 Third-degree burns destroy the epidermis and dermis.
 Third-degree burns may also damage the underlying bones, muscles, and tendons.
-When bones, muscles, or tendons are also burned, this may be referred to as a fourth-degree burn.
-The burn site appears white or charred.
-There is no feeling in the area since the nerve endings are destroyed.
+When bones, muscles, or tendons are also burned, this may be called a fourth-degree burn.
+The burn site looks white or charred.
+There is no feeling in the area because of nerve damage.

-Burns that are more severe and extensive need specialized treatment.
-Because the age of a burn victim, the location of the burn, and the percentage of the body's surface area that has been burned are the most important factors affecting the outlook of a burn injury, the American Burn Association recommends that those who meet the following criteria should be treated at a specialized burn center:
+Burns that are more severe and widespread need specialized treatment.
+The age of a burn victim, the location of the burn, and the percentage of the body's surface area affected are the most important factors affecting the outlook of a burn injury.
+The American Burn Association recommends that those who meet these criteria should be treated at a specialized burn center:

 Any age with full-thickness burns

-Burns of the face, hands, feet, or groin, or genital area, or burns that extend all the way around a portion of the body
+Burns of the face, hands, feet, groin, or genital area, or burns that extend all the way around a part of the body

-Burns accompanied by an inhalation injury affecting the airway or the lungs
+Burns that happen along with an inhalation injury that affects the airway or the lungs

-Burn that occur with existing chronic conditions such as diabetes, high blood pressure, heart disease, kidney disease, or multiple sclerosis
+Burns that occur with existing long-term (chronic) conditions that may greatly affect how the burn heals.
+These conditions include diabetes, high blood pressure, heart disease, kidney disease, and multiple sclerosis.

 The effects of burns

-A severe burn can be a seriously devastating injury -- not only physically but emotionally.
-It can affect not only the burn victim, but the entire family.
-Persons with severe burns may be left with a loss of certain physical abilities, including loss of limb(s), disfigurement, loss of mobility, scarring, and recurrent infections because the burned skin has decreased ability to fight infection.
-In addition, severe burns can penetrate deep skin layers, causing muscle or tissue damage that may affect every system of the body.
+A severe burn can be a seriously devastating injury, both physically and emotionally.
+It can affect the burn victim and his or her family.
+People with severe burns may be left with a loss of certain physical abilities.
+These may include loss of limb(s), disfigurement, loss of mobility, scarring, and recurrent infections.
+Severe burns can also penetrate deep skin layers.
+This can cause muscle or tissue damage that may affect every system of the body.

 Burns can also cause emotional problems such as depression, nightmares, or flashbacks from the traumatizing event.
 The loss of a friend or family member and possessions in the fire may add grief to the emotional impact of a burn.

-Because so many functions and systems of the body can be affected by severe burns, the need for rehabilitation becomes even more crucial.
+Because so many functions and systems of the body can be affected by severe burns, the need for rehab becomes even more crucial.

-Many hospitals have a specialized burn unit or center and some facilities are designated solely for the rehabilitation of burn patients.
-Burn patients need the highly specialized services of medical professionals who work together on a multidisciplinary team, including the following:
+Many hospitals have a specialized burn unit or center and some facilities are designated solely for the rehab of burn patients.
+Burn patients need the highly specialized services of medical professionals who work together including:

 Infectious disease specialists